tizee/tz-go-readme/README.md

 ## Parser

 A parser can parse resourse pointed by `source`. `source` could be local file path, or a remote API endpoint.
-I also implement an axios-like http client for retrieving from remote RESTful APIs.
+I also implement an axios-like http client for retrieving data from remote RESTful APIs.
 For the sake of simplicity, I only implement GET and POST.
-Why build a wheel?
-Well, I'm learning Golang by building wheels.

 ```
 type Parser interface{